Sun Chronicle closes downtown office to public; paper continues to publish

 For problems with your delivery contact the Circulation Department at 508-222-4091 or email circ@thesunchronicle.com.

-To place a classified ad, obituary or in memoriam, contact the Classified Advertising Deparmtent at 508-236-0362 or email Classified Advertising Supervisor Donna Bronsdon at dbronsdon@thesunchronicle.com
+To place a classified ad, obituary or in memoriam, contact the Classified Advertising Department at 508-236-0362 or email Classified Advertising Supervisor Donna Bronsdon at dbronsdon@thesunchronicle.com.

 To reach our Advertising Department, call 508-236-0368 or email Advertising Director Michelle Fulcher at mfulcher@thesunchronicle.com